brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 Hence we see that the total computational complexity is the sum of $O(N \cdot d^2 + N^2 \cdot d + N^2 \cdot d)$.
 Note that $O(N^2 \cdot d)$ is usually the dominant factor (since N can become very very large), and cause the "quadratic complexity problem" for long sequences.

+#### Understanding the softmax - why it exists and what it does

+At the heart of self-attention lies a deceptively simple question:

+> Given a query token, how much should it pay attention to each other token in the sequence?

+When we compute the dot products $QK^T$, we obtain raw similarity scores -- large numbers if the query and key vectors point in similar directions, and small (or negative) numbers otherwise.
+But these raw scores by themselves are just unbounded real numbers; they do not yet have the semantics of "attention weights".
+We need a way to turn them into _a smooth probability distribution_ over all possible keys - one that says, in effect, _"out of all tokens, here is how much I will listen to each."_

 ## Expanding and Contracting in FFNs

 > The **"expand and contract"** mechanism of the FFN allows us to take a rich, detailed summary of the input data, place it in a larger embedding/workspace to analyze it more thoroughly and give us more "room to think" in complex/non-linear ways, before contracting and distilling down to a smaller dimension to bring back our conclusions to a precise format.